Cherry Dump Cake – Only 4 Ingredients!

 - Nuts.
 Add slivered almonds or chopped pecans over the top at the end of the baking time.

 - Fruit.
 Any canned fruit filling works great.
-You could even use one can cherry with one can pineapple to change this recipe slightly.
+Blueberry would be delicious and you could even use one can cherry with one can crushed pineapple to make a cherry pineapple dump cake.

 - Shredded coconut.
 A little shredded coconut sprinkled over the top at the end of the baking time would be delicious.